wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 [25]

-11 All these things, and more, will we do unto this fro-ward people.
+11 All these things, and more, will we do unto this froward people.

 12 Neither shall there be found safety for age or sex from the destroying swords of the soldiers of the king.